-Originally built as a tannery in 1838 by John Beal, the structure was purchased and converted into a carriage factory in 1855 by the Campbells.
-For the next century, the Factory produced high-quality horse-drawn vehicles, tools, agricultural equipment, and caskets.
-Subsequent generations would branch out into both hay dealership and undertaking.
+Initially constructed as a tannery by John Beal in 1838, the building was acquired and transformed into a carriage factory by the Campbell family in 1855.
+Over the following hundred years, the Factory manufactured premium horse-drawn vehicles, tools, agricultural equipment, and caskets.
+Later generations expanded the business into hay dealership and undertaking.

-The main factory building is a two storey post and beam construction, measuring 70 x 30 feet.
-It consists of four separate rooms, two per floor: The Woodworking and Machinery Rooms on the first floor, and the Storage, Assembly and Paint Rooms on the second floor.
-Numerous original artifacts from each of these rooms are now part of the museum’s collection.
+The two-storey Campbell Carriage Factory building features post and beam construction, with dimensions of 70 x 30 feet.
+It is divided into four distinct rooms, two on each floor: the Woodworking and Machinery Rooms on the ground floor and the Storage, Assembly, and Paint Rooms on the upper floor.
+A plethora of original artifacts from these rooms are now part of the museum’s collection.

-In its early stages, an overhead belt system which conveyed power to each of the work areas was driven by one or two horses.
-Later this “horse-power” system was replaced by a gas engine.
+In the Factory’s early days, a horse-driven overhead belt system supplied power to each workspace.
+This “horse-power” system was eventually replaced by a gas engine.

-Not long after the factory opened a blacksmith shop was constructed on the south side of the main building.
-Its two forges produced all the custom-built metal components needed in the manufacture of sleighs, wagons and carriages.
-See further Blacksmith Shop.
+Soon after the factory’s opening, a blacksmith shop was built on the main building’s south side.
+The shop’s two forges crafted all the bespoke metal components required for the production of sleighs, wagons, and carriages.
+For more information, see Blacksmith Shop.

-In 1905 an old Baptist meeting house was purchased and attached it to the east end of the main building providing space for finishing and trim work, and the addition of a large hand-operated freight elevator.
+In 1905, an old Baptist meeting house was acquired and connected to the main building’s east end, providing space for finishing and trim work, as well as a large hand-operated freight elevator.

-The popularity of automobiles finally pushed the Factory to close its doors and the two remaining employees set their tools down upon their workbenches and ‘locked up’ as they would at the end of any other working day.
-Their tools, along with many other pieces, remained relatively un-disturbed until 1998 when William and Barbara Campbell donated the old factory to the Tantramar Heritage Trust, thus saving the building from demolition.
+The rise of automobiles ultimately led to the Factory’s closure, and the last two employees left their tools on their workbenches and locked up as they would at the end of any typical workday.
+The tools and other items remained largely untouched until 1998 when William and Barbara Campbell donated the historic factory to the Tantramar Heritage Trust, saving the building from demolition.